Close Menu

 10. Wash Wore the Same Thing as Joss Whedon

 Tudyk came on set for the first time with his red hair spiked and wearing a gaudy Hawaiian shirt.
-To his amazement Whedon walked on set wearing, as Tudyk said laughing, “the exact…same…shirt!”
+To his amazement, Whedon walked on set wearing, as Tudyk said laughing, “the exact…same…shirt!”
 A photo of Whedon wearing one of his Hawaiian shirts is shown to illustrate the point.
 Whedon loved his shirts.

 9. They Wrote the First Episode in a Weekend

 After the pilot was made, the studio complained about the tone and style.
-Torres pointed out the Fox audience, at the time, was a young audience.
+Torres pointed out that the Fox audience, at the time, was a young audience.
 They felt the episode was too dark, without enough humor.
 They also complained about a lack of action.
 Whedon and Minear didn’t think it would get picked up.
 But they got the call to make the next episode.
 The problem?
 They had to write the first episode in a weekend.
-The team got it done and “The Train Job” was born.
+The team got it done, and “The Train Job” was born.
 It had everything the studio wanted and became an instant classic.

 8. Wash’s Anger Was Real